 DoF and Bokeh

-Since this lens will primarily be a landscape or architecture lens for me, I don’t really pay too much attention to bokeh since I want everything to be in focus.
-But, when I take the lens out and shooting the kids at f2.8, the bokeh is very creamy because of that rounded 7-blade aperture when wide open.
+Since this lens will primarily be a landscape or architecture lens for me, I don’t pay too much attention to bokeh since I want everything to be in focus.
+But, when I take the lens out and shoot the kids at f2.8, the bokeh is very creamy because of that rounded 7-blade aperture when wide open.

 Fujifilm 14mm f2.8 Vignetting

-If you shoot JPEG or keep your images in Lightroom, you won’t see very much vignetting, however, there is some at f2.8 up until about f8.
+If you shoot JPEG or keep your images in Lightroom, you won’t see much vignetting.
+However, there is some at f2.8 up until about f8.
 It is hardly noticeable at f5.6.
-If you take your photo into Iridient Developer and strip the RAW lens profile correction, then you’ll get vignetting across the entire aperture range; it’s the worst at f2.8.Â
+If you take your photo into Iridient Developer and strip the RAW lens profile correction, you’ll get vignetting across the entire aperture range; it’s the worst at f2.8.

 Fujinon 14mm Distortion